-Apart for a good look into projects of emerging international designers that are showcasing cutting-edge ideas and break the boundaries between biology, design and technology, the Biodesign HereNow also provides its visitors with the opportunity of getting a more hands-on approach.
-The workshops taking place within the festival from the 19th to the 23rd of September range from providing the attendees with the knowledge to 3D print bacteria to a kids-run social enterprise showcase aimed to rescues surplus food.
-To get a better insight into the work and research some of the residents are carrying out in their designated spaces the festival also offers the opportunity to attend free talks, performances and film screenings taking place in the designated redesigned containers.
+To get a better insight into the work and research some of the residents are carrying out in their designated spaces, the festival also offers the opportunity to attend free talks, performances and film screenings taking place in the designated redesigned containers.

-The communal thread of the variety of different projects showcased this year seems to be looking at different ways to utilise what we consider at either waste or harmful materials and repurposing them in more healthy, ethically- and community-beneficial outcomes.
-Each of the creative studios offers a different approach and outlook on the topic and therefore providing the visitors with a variety of either speculative or actual prototypes and system designs for the near future.
+The communal thread of the variety of different projects showcased this year seems to be looking at different ways to utilise what we consider as either waste or harmful materials and repurposing them in more healthy, ethically- and community-beneficial outcomes.
+Each creative studio offers a different approach and outlook on the topic and therefore provides the visitors with a variety of either speculative or actual prototypes and system designs for the near future.

 One of the standing-out projects focuses on the potential use of digitalization of garments which aims at lowering the consumption of luxury products by enabling its wearer to initiate a command that produces a change in colours, designs and patterns of his/her outfit.
 Lindsay Ann Hansons’ Digitized Material project proposes how advances in Graphene and Photonic Crystal technology could create completely new colour-changing yarns and textiles that could decrease our dependence on synthetically produced dyes.